 Stereotactic radiosurgery is a highly accurate way of giving localised radiation treatment to the brain.
 Radiation is directed at the tumour from many different angles.
-To achieve accuracy, a special immobilisation shell is worn which helps to keep your head still.

-Stereotactic radiosurgery can be given in a number of doses over one, three or five days.
-This will be decided by the team treating you, according to the size and location of the brain metastases.
+To achieve accuracy, a special face mask called an immobilisation shell is worn which helps to keep your head still.
+Stereotactic radiosurgery can be given in a number of doses over the course of one, three of five days.
+The choice of the number of doses will be made by the team treating you, according to the size and location of the target for treatment.